-The target system resources are read into the IGA identity and access data systemfrom the connected systems via data collector interfaces.
+The target system resources are read into the IGA data warehouse from the connected systems via data collector interfaces.
 All resources are then created in the IGA server.

 Each of the target resources requires enrichment to include data related to ownership, show/hide request access, status and validity, attributes, approval levels, delegation, exclusive management, and post validity.
 Once this enrichment has been completed, the target system resource can be managed by the IGA system.